squareflame-simon/Cardstream_WooCommerce/README.md

 INTRODUCTION
 ------------

-This module enables the woocommerce customers to pay for their items using the PaymentNetwork hosted form or direct payment gateway.
+This module enables the woocommerce customers to pay for their items using the Cardstream hosted form or direct payment gateway.

 What does it do?
 ----------------
-Presents the option to pay with credit card or debit card via the PaymentNetwork payment gateway.
+Presents the option to pay with credit card or debit card via the Cardstream payment gateway.

 INSTALLATION